Top choice TV of the month

 By Martin Pratt

 We've pick our favourite TV from recent tests, as well as a cheap alternative, every month so you can choose an excellent Best Buy in a pinch.
-Here are our picks for March.
+Here are our picks for this month.

 With more than 300 TV reviews to sift through, sometimes you just need someone to show you which set is the top of the heap, and offer a cheap alternative if you don't want to break the bank.

 We're at in between stage where LG, Panasonic, Sony and Samsung are poised to release their 2019 TVs in the spring, but we've got full reviews of most of the models they released in 2018, and in-depth non-tested product reviews for the rest meaning you can find out if any TV from the big four brands is worth buying.

 We've picked two TVs from our tests that we know provide impeccable picture quality and the audio to match.
 Will Samsung take the top spot, or did LG or Sony pip it to the post by releasing a TV that impressed us more?

 While the big hitters, such as Samsung's minimalist QE55Q9FN, which is designed to blend seamlessly with the room it's in, and LG's OLED55C8PLA, a TV with Dolby tuned speakers tend to hog the headlines, we've got reviews of more affordable, mid-range 4K TVs, too.

-Were any of the big brands more modestly priced TVs good enough to be our top pick in March?
+Were any of the big brands more modestly priced TVs good enough to be our top pick this month?